ExodusBlockchain/heairdrop/README.md

-# seairdrop
+# heairdrop
-Steem Engine Airdrop Tool
+Hive Engine Airdrop Tool
 ---

 This tool will allow you to conduct your own airdrop without any using third party services.